 Pro Tip: Just in case something happens to our Rebel camera, we carry a backup Canon PowerShot ELPH (that is even older than our Rebel!).
 Fortunately, we have only had to use it once – and that was due to operator error.
-(I jammed my focus ring when I dropped the camera in Sarajevo; thankfully, it was a quick fix with the help from the guys at the local camera store!)
+(I jammed my focus ring when I dropped the camera in Sarajevo; thankfully, it was a quick fix with the help from the local camera store!)

 #4 A DSLR Camera Can Grow With You

-One of the great things about investing in a DSLR camera is the interchangeable lenses.
-While most beginner cameras – like the Canon Rebel and Sony A6000 – come with a starter lens, as you become more confident and comfortable using the camera, you can purchase additional lenses that might better meet your travel photography needs – without having to buy an entirely new camera.
+One of the great things about investing in a DSLR camera for travel is the interchangeable lenses.
+While most beginner travel cameras – like the Canon Rebel and Sony A6000 – come with a starter lens, as you become more confident and comfortable using the camera, you can purchase additional lenses that might better meet your travel photography needs – without having to buy an entirely new camera.

 #5 A Hobby for Travel and At Home

 Travel is our passion; there is nothing we love more than boarding a flight and jetting off to new adventures.
 However, when travel is not possible, photography can be a fun local hobby, too – and a real opportunity to get more use out of your investment.
-Besides, practicing at home will help you hone your photography skills for your next trip!
+Besides, practicing at home will help you hone your travel photography skills for your next trip!

 We Want To Know: Have you purchased a travel camera?
 What do you love about it?
 Tell us in the comments below!